 Results of the Regular Decision process will be mailed from the College on February 20 (Regular Decision I) or April 15 (Regular Decision II).
-At that time, three decisions may be issued: an acceptance, a denial, or an offer to be placed on a waiting list (for a limited number of students).
-Prospective students who are offered admission must submit a matriculation payment of \$250 postmarked by May 1.
+At that time, three decisions may be issued: an acceptance, a refusal, or an offer to be placed on a waiting list (for a limited number of students).
+Prospective students who are offered admission must submit a matriculation payment of \$250 postmarked by May 1 to secure their place in the incoming class.
 The matriculation payment includes a \$150 matriculation deposit, which may be refunded after graduation or upon voluntary withdrawal from the College after matriculation, and a non-refundable matriculation fee of \$100.